Moduli of surfaces in $\mathbb{P}^3$: Classification

-If $d$ is odd, this implies that $D$ must contain the singular point of $X$.
-For examples when $d = 5$, see Section \ref{sec:quintics}. \end{example}

-A priori there are many canonical degenerations of $\PP^3$, but the following theorem shows that if $d$ is odd, they must be closely related to the previous example.
+A priori there may be many canonical degenerations of $\PP^3$, but the following theorem shows that if $d$ is odd, they must be closely related to the previous example.
 In fact, they must be $\PP^3$ or cones over the anticanonical embeddings of elements of the linear system $|\calO_{\mathbb{P}^3}(2)|$, which have a simple description.

-\begin{theorem} For odd degree $d$, if $X$ is a canonical threefold appearing in a $(d,4)$ $\PP^3$-smoothable \he stable pair $(X,D)$, then $X$ is either $\PP^3$, the cone over the anticanonical embedding of $\PP^1 \times \PP^1$, or the cone over the anticanonical embedding of the quadric cone, also known as $\PP(1,1,2,4)$. \end{theorem}
+\begin{theorem} For odd degree $d$, if $X$ is a canonical threefold appearing in a $\dfours$ \he stable pair $(X,D)$, then $X$ is either $\PP^3$, the cone over the anticanonical embedding of $\PP^1 \times \PP^1$, or the cone over the anticanonical embedding of the quadric cone, $\PP(1,1,2,4)$. \end{theorem}

 If $X$ has only terminal singularities, Theorem \ref{thm:terminal} implies the result.
 If $X$ has canonical singularities, consider a crepant partial resolution $X' \to X$ such that $X'$ is terminal and $\Q$-factorial.
 Before giving the proof, we give a sketch of the argument.